 Can you refuse a breathalyzer test in Hawaii?

-Q: Can you refuse a breathalyzer test in Hawaii?
+Q: Can you refuse or decline a breathalyzer test in Hawaii?

 A: Drivers in Hawaii are not required to submit to a breathalyzer or field sobriety test, BUT there are some important factors to consider: